chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise.md

 ## Create a Cluster Master <a name="create_cluster_master"></a>

-If you are going to create a indexer cluster, you must also create a 'master node' (Splunk nomenclature), aka a Cluster Master.
+If you are going to create a indexer cluster, you must also create a 'master node' (Splunk nomenclature), aka a Cluster Master, to manage the cluster.

-To enable a Splunk Enterprise instance as the master node:
+To configure a Splunk Enterprise instance as the master node:

 1. Click Settings in the upper right corner of Splunk Web.
 2. In the Distributed environment group, click Indexer clustering.